TorZidan/android-1.0/BuildingTheBuildEnv.md

 1. How can I transfer files from my PC to the "guest" Ubuntu OS and back?
 As I said above, there is a feature that enables Ubuntu to "see" a folder on your PC, but I could not get it to work.
 So I could try "ftp" or "sftp", but I went for a simpler approach: Use a small (e.g. 8 GB) flash drive; format it on your PC with "FAT 32".
 Use it to transfer files in the following way: Once the drive is recognized in your main OS, copy files to it.
 Then go to the VM window, go to menu "Devices->USB", and click on the falsh drive devices.
 Virtual box will "unmount it" from your main OS and mount it in Ubuntu; here, open a File Explorer window, give it a few seconds, and the flash drive will appear in the left pane.
 Click on it and the files will show up in the right pane.
 Now you can copy files from/to it.
 Once done, use the same menu item to "unmount it".
 You will need to physically unplug the flash drive and plug it again to get it recognized again in your main OS.

 1. This should do it.
-Have you fould an easier way to do any of these steps?
+Have you found an easier way to do any of these steps?
 Let me know by opening a "New Issue" here, on Github.
 Now proceed to [Buildding Android 1.0](BuildingIt.md).